 In this example,

-before the addition operation takes place.
+the int variable num_int is automatically converted to a float before the addition operation takes place.
 The result

-is therefore a float
+is therefore a float.

 C